-As we have discussed in previous articles (HERE) or the Ted Talk (HERE),the current educational system largely views students as commodity vessels into which knowledge is poured in an industrial manufacturing process.
-The fundamental structure of the current model is driven by an economic imperative from the last century around the scarcity of the instructor and classroom which is actually no longer true.
+As we have discussed in previous articles (HERE) or the TED Talk (HERE),the current educational system largely views students as commodities.
+Knowledge is "poured into them," similar to an industrial manufacturing process.
+The fundamental structure of the current education delivery model is outmoded.
+It is primarily driven by an economic concept from the last century based on scarcity of instructors and classrooms.
+This is no longer true.
 Also, the actual process of teaching occurs in a craftsman-like model which has not changed for hundreds of years.

-Today, the current education system has evolved to a point where academics are actually only one of the services provided by current k-12 schools.
-It is instructive to examine the services provided by schools in more detail and examine the organization which maybe more optimal.
+Today, the current education system has evolved to a point where academics are only one of the services provided by current K-12 schools.
+It is helpful (and eye-opening) to examine the services provided by schools in more detail and pinpoint areas within the organization which could be optimized.

 Conventional schools build a value stack which primarily consists of five layers: